 What do you think of the Ethnic Integration Policy?
-Let us know in the comments section below or via our Facebook post.
+Let us know in the comments section.

 If you found this article helpful, 99.co recommends Your Question Answered: Can a Singapore PR buy an HDB flat? and We need to talk about racial discrimination in Singapore’s rental market.

 Whether your HDB apartment is reaching the end of its Minimum Occupation Period (MOP) or your condo has crossed its Seller Stamp Duty (SSD) window, it is always good to know how much you can potentially gain if you were to list and sell your property.
 Not only that, you’ll also need to know whether your gains would allow you to right-size to the dream home in the neighbourhood you and your family have been eyeing.

 One easy way is to send us a request for a credible and trusted property consultant to reach out to you.